edwardkarak/craigslist-repost/README.md

 4. In the event details, click **"Add Alert"**
 5. Choose **"Custom"** and select **"Open File"**
 6. Navigate to and select your **"Craigslist Reposter.app"** file
-7. Set the alert to trigger at the time you want the script to run
+7. Set the alert to trigger at the time you want the script to run.
+You can also have the event repeat, for example daily.

-### Step 3: Test the Setup

-1. Double-click your **"Craigslist Reposter.app"** to test it manually
-2. Check the `debug.log` file in TextEdit to ensure it's working correctly
-3. The script will run automatically according to your calendar schedule

-**Note:** The script will still require manual login to Craigslist the first time it runs in each session.

-## What Happens During Reposting

-For each post, the tool will:

-1. **Find your post** using the ID and category information
-2. **Extract content** including: Title, Price, Description, Images
-3. **Delete the old post** from your account
-4. **Create a new post** with identical content
-5. **Upload images** (up to 8 images per post)
-6. **Publish the new post**
+**Note:** You will hear a sound each time when the script starts.
+This is to let you know that you have to log in.
+Everything else gets done automatically.

 ## Example Configuration